 Home and host to world-class athletes

-Over 12 days, 4,500 athletes from 72 countries will compete across 14 competition venues and live sites.
+Over 12 days, 4,500 athletes from 72 countries will compete across 15 competition venues.
 Last year we were able to announce that we’ll be hosting one of the athletes’ villages, with close to 2,000 competitors making use of our campus facilities.
 You’ll start to see preparations around campus from the start of July 2022 as we get ready to welcome competitors.

 Spotlight on West Midlands and our local communities